Postpartum Support International: Stepping Out of the Storm

 I had just become a mom, and here I was, listening to the doctors discuss FreeT4, TSH, T3, and hypothyroidism.
 It was her heel prick test that showed abnormally high levels of TSH.
 The heel prick test is a mandatory newborn screen done in the nursery.
 Again, there is new information to process that we didn’t know.
 Asking the doctors for clarification and putting on my brave mommy face, I asked, “What are you talking about?
 She has a cyst we are watching on her right ovary.”

-Long behold, she now also had congenital hypothyroidism and needed further monitoring.
+Long behold she also has congenital hypothyroidism and needs further monitoring.
 After spending the night in the NICU, fast forward to her being nine days old, we were admitted to Yale New Haven’s Pediatric Hospital, watching radioactive isotopes injected into my newborn.
-My daughter was undergoing a nuclear scan, and we had to keep her still for 20 minutes.
+Giavanna was undergoing a nuclear scan, and we had to keep her still for 20 minutes.
 It took nearly three hours of shushing, feeding, and holding for her to finally fall asleep and stay still in this large space shuttle-type tube.

 Her appointment came four weeks later for an ultrasound to look at her cyst again, hoping it was shrinking.
 The radiologist informed us that she needed surgery as soon as possible.
 What we didn’t want to happen happened.
 Her cyst caused a torsion around her right ovary while creating hemorrhaging, and learning that there was another cyst on the other.